 This strategic global partnership with Unreasonable has enabled Barclays to deliver on its public Citizenship commitment to support 250 entrepreneurs whose ventures have the potential to create jobs of the future while solving key issues, over a six-year period by the end of 2022.

 To date, companies in the Unreasonable Impact community have positively affected the lives of 300 million people around the world and employ 19,000 people.

 How it works

 Unreasonable Impact is the world’s first international network of accelerators focused on scaling socially impactful solutions that will help build a more inclusive economy and create a cleaner future.

-The programme consists of intensive two-week accelerators held annually in three distinct regions –and is designed to support growth stage ventures with advice and guidance from a global community of world-class mentors and industry specialists, including experts from across Barclays.
+It is dedicated to supporting growth stage ventures with guidance and support from a global community of world-class mentors and industry specialists, including experts from across Barclays.

 The programme is designed to help participating entrepreneurs at a pivotal stage of their growth journey to quickly solve key challenges facing their business in order to help them rapidly scale.